kiwionly2/kubernetes_training/README.md

    bash main.sh aks
    ```
    **NOTE**
-   - You need to pass aks as arguments
+   - You need to pass aks as an argument
    - aks arg will create Azure Kubernetes Service

 5. Wait until the deployment is done.
 Then, Execute this to reveal Vital Info of AKS: